ADOPT FROM THE UNITED STATES In Oregon

 The approximate cost to adopt from the Oregon foster care system is $8,500.
 Adoption assistance may be available.

-Additionally, there are so many ways to fund your adoption!
+There are so many ways to fund your adoption!
 You can learn more about AGCI specific grants, adoption loans, employee benefits, and more on our How to Fund Page!

 Application: $400 This non-refundable fee covers the cost of a review of your application to confirm your eligibility for your program.